pwsmith/htmlex/README.md

-# Goals

 This repo contains a template for formatting linguistics examples in html.
 The primary goals are to allow for automatic numbering across an html page, as well as ensure that all elements are correctly aligned.
 It can be used for both single html pages for lingusitic examples, or for html based presentations, such as reveal.js.
 The major purpose is to allow discussions and papers to be written relatively easily in html, which doesn't offer the functionality natively, so that blog posts and talks can make good use of the medium.

-# Installation
+# Usage

-Either fork or clone the repo, or download the files and place `linguistic-examples.css` in an appropriate place, accessible to your html document.
+1. Fork or clone the repo, or downloads the files as ZIP.

-# Use
-The .css files should be called by the html document that you are using.
+2. `linguistic-examples.css` should then be placed in an appropriate place in the directory you are writing in.
-Thus, you should obtain local copies of the files and place them in a place accessible to the html document.
-To obtain the files, either fork or clone the repo, copy-paste the css code into an existing .css file that is called by your document, or link the linguistic-examples.css itself into the document.
+3. Call the file from your html document using `<link rel="stylesheet" href="PATH/TO/THE/THE/DIRECTORY/linguistic-examples.css">`
-Use the appropriate containers within the your html document.
+4. Use the appropriate containers within the your html document.
-That's it.

 ## Single line examples